hvdwolf/Joying-RootAssistant/Radio-Mod/Readme.md

 The RED_WHITE version is for a newer Audi (and newer Volkswagen ?)</br>
 The BLUE_WHITE has the frequency in white instead of yellow.</br>
 The ORANGE version is for BMWs.<br>
+The GREEN versions is for Ford and Skoda.<br>
 All have the modified Station name (PS text) and modified buttons.